-Our First Restated Credit Agreement with The Frost National Bank dated January 27, 2006 was most recently amended effective March 21, 2011 to increase the revolving commitment to \$15.0 million from \$5.0 million.
-This amendment further revised various affirmative and negative covenants.
+Our First Restated Credit Agreement with The Frost National Bank dated January 27, 2006, as amended to date, provides a revolving credit facility of \$15.0 million.
 We pay interest on the outstanding balance at our election at a rate of the prime rate or LIBOR plus 2.5%.
 We pay an annual fee of 0.25% of the average daily unused balance of the credit facility.
 We pay letter of credit fees at the rate of 1.00% per annum.
 Our obligations under the revolving credit facility are secured by a security interest in the capital stock of all of our subsidiaries, guarantees of all of our subsidiaries and the pledge of all of our non-insurance company assets.
 The revolving credit facility contains covenants that, among other things, require us to maintain certain financial and operating ratios and restrict certain distributions, transactions and organizational changes.
-As of December 31, 2011, we ware in compliance with or had obtained waivers of all of our covenants.
-As of December 31, 2011, we had \$4.1 million outstanding under this facility.
+We are in compliance with all of our covenants.
+As of December 31, 2012, the balance on the revolving note was \$1.5 million.
+The revolving note currently bears interest at 2.81% per annum.